tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

     def all()(using ExecutionContext): Future[LazyList[Post]]
 ```

-All the exposed functions, since they are asynchronous, returns an instance of `Future[T]` and requires to be called in a scope where a given instance of the `ExecutionContext` is declared.
+All the exposed functions, since they are asynchronous, return an instance of `Future[T]` and require to be called in a scope where a given instance of the `ExecutionContext` is declared.

 What's important to delve into is the implementation of the service, and, more precisely, of the `create` method.
-As already mentioned, before saving the post two checks needs to be performed:
+As already mentioned, before saving the post two checks need to be performed:

-1. the post author must have permissions to publish a post and their information needs to be retrieved (supposing they are managed by another microservice);
+1. the post author must have permission to publish a post and their information needs to be retrieved (supposing they are managed by another microservice);
-2. the content of the post is analyzed in order to prevent the storage and publication of offensive or non-appropriate contents.
+2. the content of the post is analyzed in order to prevent the storage and publication of offensive or inappropriate content.

 Since these operations are independent from each other they can be spawned and run in parallel.